Riccardo-Ruta/CE-1-richi_fabi_ludo/docs/report.md

 ![Figure 6](/docs/fig_6.png)

-At first glance we can see that there's not a clear association between the political position of parties and the share of votes gained over time.
+At first glance we can see that, as we expected in our first hypothesis, there's not a clear association between the political position of parties and the share of votes gained over time.
+In fact, we should consider all the aspects that influence the results of the elections and the context in which they are held.
+But still, we might want to look for the variation of the vote share over time in the countries we selected, according to the political positions.

   ##### Percentages of votes for political position in each country over time